Career Advice Your Adult Child Can Actually Use

 Career lessons do not move unchanged from one generation to another.
 “Stay and prove yourself” may have been sensible in an organization with predictable promotions and a pension.
 It may be less useful in a workplace where advancement requires changing companies or where the role is damaging a person’s health.

-The durable lesson underneath your advice may still matter.
+The real lesson underneath your advice may still matter.
 Perhaps you learned not to resign in the middle of a bad day, to preserve professional relationships, or to understand benefits before comparing salaries.

 Offer that principle while admitting the context difference: